SophieHervieu/SophieHervieu/README.md

 <img align="left" src="https://github.com/SophieHervieu/SophieHervieu/assets/101133676/57b495e6-010f-4782-91a9-098759cf909e">

 </br>
-<h3><em>I'm a junior web developer from France 🥐 who loves to learn more everyday about web development !
-I'm currently looking for an apprenticeship to continue to upgrade my skills !</em></h3>
+<h3><em>I'm a junior concept developer from France 🥐 who loves to learn more everyday about web development !
+I'm currently completing my training in concept development and I'm looking for an apprenticeship to continue to upgrade my skills !</em></h3>
 </br>
 </br>